Middlesbrough Supporters Forum……Meeting 38

 13) Keen fan, Gordon Rees had written to FMTTM to ask if there will be any special celebrations for Boro’s 25th Anniversary at the Riverside Stadium next season.
 As a keen collector of Boro shirts, he was especially keen to know if there will be a “special shirt” produced?
 Yvonne said that there are many ideas being discussed for this extra special season and all will be revealed in time.

 14) Boro v Nottingham Forest.
-Red Faction rep stated that 5 Boro fans from Germany and 1 Boro fan from Greece had travelled to meet up for the weekend with friends from Red Faction at the Riverside to watch this game.
+Red Faction rep stated that 6 Boro fans from Greece had travelled to meet up with friends from Red Faction at the Riverside to watch this game.
 They had booked flights, hotels and match tickets as far back as January to support Boro at that game.
 About 3 weeks prior to the game, it was moved 2 days by SKY from Saturday 29th Feb to the following Monday, 2nd March.
-As they were unable to amend their travel arrangements, they totally missed the game, which negated the whole purpose of their trip across Europe to Middlesbrough whilst still suffering the consequently pointless financial loss.
+As they were unable to amend their travel arrangements, they totally missed the game, which negated the whole purpose of their trip across most of Europe to Middlesbrough whilst still suffering the consequently pointless financial loss.

 A discussion ensued relating to the whole long-standing issue of fans being penalised by TV company actions with no concern for the considerable amounts of lost cash and inconvenience to fans that inevitably follows such fixture changes.
 In this age of Super Technology – there should be NO NEED AT ALL for any supporters to be treated in this manner.
 If changes are so vitally important that they MUST BE MADE at such short notice, the financial consequences of any loss to supporters of the travelling team SHOULD be accepted by the broadcasters.